heroku/languages-github-actions/README.md

   * Creates a CNB archive file from the compiled buildpack and publishes it as a GitHub Release
   * Creates an OCI image from the compiled buildpack and publishes it to Docker
   * Retrieves the OCI image published to Docker Hub and registers this with the CNB Registry
-* Once all buildpacks have been published, all the buildpack references found in [heroku/builder](https://github.com/heroku/builder) for the given list of builders and opens a pull requests containing all the changes to be committed.
+* Once all buildpacks have been published, updates all the buildpack references found in [heroku/builder](https://github.com/heroku/builder) for the given list of builders and opens a pull requests containing all the changes to be committed.

 You can pin to: